timhaintz/aate/README.md

 This is intended to be used to create a green fields environment.
 Once testing is completed, `Remove-AzureRMResourceGroup` should be used to delete the entire environment and start fresh.

-**Please note, the username and password are weak.
+**Please note, the default username and password are weak.
 They can be changed if required.**

 ## PRE EXECUTION